dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Johnny-Tremain-Anniversary-Esther-Hoskins/dp/1328489167/">Johnny Tremain (Esther Hoskins Forbes)</a>
   1. <a href="https://www.amazon.com/Diary-Young-Girl-Definitive/dp/0553577123/">Diary of a Young Girl (Anne Frank)</a>
   1. <a href="https://www.amazon.com/Womens-Room-Novel-Marilyn-French/dp/0143114506/">The Women's Room (Marilyn French)</a>
+  1. <a href="https://www.amazon.com/Information-History-Theory-Flood/dp/1400096235/">The Information: A History, A Theory, A Flood (James Gleick)</a>
   1. <a href="https://www.amazon.com/Lord-Flies-William-Golding/dp/0399501487/">Lord of the Flies (William Golding)</a>
   1. <a href="https://www.amazon.com/Black-Like-John-Howard-Griffin/dp/0451234219/">Black Like Me (John Howard Griffin)</a>
   1. <a href="https://www.amazon.com/Old-Man-Sea-Ernest-Hemingway/dp/0684801221/">The Old Man and The Sea (Ernest Hemingway)</a>